 Day 4 Nafplio, Mycenae and Epidauros

 ‘All the world’s a stage and all the men and women merely actors’.
 The day begins with a visit to the best preserved ancient Greek theatre, that of Epidaurus, where the acoustics mean you can hear a pin drop (not an easy feat in a country known more for plate smashing than monastic silence).
-After a stop for a coffee and pastry, it is then onto Mycenae to visit the tomb of Agamemnon dating back to 1510 and 1220 BC.
-Having spent the morning whetting your brain’s appetite, you are now free to satiate your taste buds by tasting all the delights that Nafplio’s restaurants have to offer.
+Having spent the morning whetting your brain’s appetite, you are now free to satiate your taste buds by tasting all the delights that Nafplio’s restaurants have to offer and the rest of the day is free.
 (B)

 Day 5 Monemvasia: Fairytale Castles